FC Edmonton

 FC Edmonton was a Canadian professional soccer club based in Edmonton, Alberta.
-The club was founded in 2010 and competed in the North American Soccer League (NASL) from 2011 to 2017.
-The club went on hiatus when NASL ceased competitive operations before the cancelled 2018 season.
-FC Edmonton competed in the Canadian Premier League from the league's inaugural season in 2019 until 2022.
+The club was founded in 2010 and competed in the North American Soccer League (NASL) from 2011 to 2017 before going on hiatus in 2018 when the NASL ceased competitive operations and cancelled the season.
+They returned in 2019 to compete in the Canadian Premier League from the league's inaugural season, until 2022, when they were dissolved by the league.
 From 2012 onward, FC Edmonton's home field had been Clarke Stadium.

 History

 Formative years

-In February 2010, FC Edmonton was launched by brothers Tom Fath and Dave Fath as founding members of the North American Soccer League.
-The club spent the first year playing exhibition matches against teams including Colo Colo, the Spokane Spiders and Vitória, with a squad mostly represented by Albertan college students and amateur players.
-The team also played an honorary match against the Canadian Armed Forces on Canada Day in July.
+In February 2010, FC Edmonton was launched by brothers Tom and Dave Fath as founding members of the North American Soccer League.
+The club spent the first year playing exhibition matches against teams including Colo Colo, the Spokane Spiders and Vitória, with a squad of mostly by Albertan college students and amateur players.
+The team played an honorary match against the Canadian Armed Forces on Canada Day in July.

 In December 2010, head coach Dwight Lodeweges and his assistant Hans Schrijver left the club before competing in a professional game to take a job in Japan.
 He was replaced by fellow Dutchman Harry Sinkgraven shortly after.

 In January 2012, FC Edmonton started a male youth academy, and in September 2013 launched a female youth academy in partnership with the Alberta Soccer Association.